adelmofilho/UdacitySentimentAnalysis/README.md

 The notebook `Sagemaker Project.ipynb` and the codes on `train` and `server` folder were completed (questions and TODO codes) without any improvement in order to keep a baseline to be compared with proposed modifications at notebook `Sagemaker Project Enhanced.ipynb` and codes on `enhanced` folder.

+A `docs` folder was creted copying the contents of `website` folder in order to use the github pages feature to host the project website.
+In both folders a `enhanced.html` file implements a more detailed visualization of model results.

 ## What makes this project special?

 - Website appearance was improved by the use of [boostrap library](https://getbootstrap.com/);